 1. Watch out for your friends and fellow students/employees.
-If you see someone who looks like they could be
+If you see someone who looks like they could be in trouble or need help, ask if they are ok.

-- in trouble or need help, ask if they are ok. - 2.
-Confront people who seclude, hit on, and try to make out with, or have sex with people who are incapacitated. - 3.
+- 2. Confront people who seclude, hit on, and try to make out with, or have sex with people who are incapacitated. - 3.
 Speak up when someone discusses plans to take sexual advantage of another person. - 4.
 Believe someone who discloses sexual assault, abusive behavior, or experience with stalking. - 5.
 Refer people to on or off campus resources listed in this document for support in health, counseling, or with legal assistance. - Provide information on "Risk Reduction".

 Risk reduction means options designed to decrease perpetration and bystander inaction and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence.
+The Campus Police Department conducts ongoing Rape Aggression Defense (RAD) training to all students and employees in an effort to empower victims and decrease perpetration; and promotes the "See Something...SAY Something" philosophy to keep the community as safe as possible.